FsHotWatch 0.8.0-alpha.33

 Cache directory

-FsHotWatch stores check result caches and the TestPrune database in .fshw/ at the repository root.
-Add this to your .gitignore:
+FsHotWatch keeps its check-result cache and the TestPrune database in .fshw/ at the repository root.
+Add it to your .gitignore:

 .fshw/